Kingxukai/linux/Documentation/admin-guide/device-mapper/statistics.rst

 	  region_id returned from @stats_create

 	<starting_line>
-	  The index of the starting line in the output.
+	  The index of the woke starting line in the woke output.
 	  If omitted, all lines are printed and then cleared.

 	<number_of_lines>